lmadkins/stalls-for-all/README.md

 ### To view locally:
 - Fork and clone this repository
+- In your terminal, type "cd project-2"
+- Once inside the project-2 repo, type "npm i"
+- After installation is complete, type "npm start"
 - Open in your code editor

 ## Technologies Used:
 Being built with React, using [Geoapify Geocoding API](https://www.geoapify.com/geocoding-api ) and [Refuge Restrooms API](https://www.refugerestrooms.org/)

+## Contribution Guidelines
+- Contributions are welcome!
+- In your terminal, add and commit your changes
+- Navigate to this repo on github and create a new pull request